You are viewing this course for September start 2024

 The skill sets include:

-- Enhanced mathematical and computational skills
+- enhanced mathematical and computational skills

-- Effective problem solving and creative thinking skills
+- effective problem solving and creative thinking skills

-- Information technology skills
+- information technology skills

-- Ability to work independently and as part of a team
+- the ability to work independently and as part of a team

-- Time-management, organisational skills
+- time-management, organisational skills

-- Communication skills both written and oral
+- communication skills, both written and oral

-- Self-motivation and self-reliance
+- self-motivation and self-reliance